-42. How is the audit duration determined?
+41. How is the audit duration determined?

-For the purpose of the MDSAP Pilot, the method to be used by authorized Auditing Organizations to calculate the time necessary to conduct an audit of a medical device manufacturer is defined in the procedure MDSAP AU P0008 entitled Audit Time Calculations.
-The procedure is available at MDSAP Documentation.
+The method and the criteria to be used by the Auditing Organizations to calculate the time necessary to conduct an MDSAP audit of a medical device manufacturer is defined in the procedure MDSAP AU P0008 entitled Audit Time Determination.